saibaba/monad_monoid/README.md

 Or any of these combinations depending on situation.

-Basically, we want the ability to compose functions not by just type compatibility but through complex means that could be determined either at compile or at runtime while still maintaining the associativity of the composition.
+Basically, we want the ability to compose functions (essence of functional programming) not by just type compatibility but through complex means that could be determined either at compile or at runtime while still maintaining the associativity of the composition.

 Enter monads...